[email protected] Lagos, Nigeria

 The Bottom Line

-The stores that win at conversion optimization aren't the ones with the flashiest designs.
+The stores that win at e-commerce conversion optimization aren't the ones with the flashiest designs.
 They're the ones who treat optimization as a continuous, data-driven process — not a one-time project.

 Start with one high-impact drop-off point.
 Test one hypothesis.
 Measure revenue impact.
 Iterate.